tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 Any time you plot you must also supply the graph_opts dictionary in the configuration.
 Its keys are as follows:

-"graph_dir": a string, the directory to which to write the graph
+"plot_dir": a string, the directory to which to write the graph

 "tick_step": a number, the distance between